AndyQ/MyPrototyperPlayer/README.markdown

 ### project.json format
 - Note all image names are without extension as the app first tries to load a .jpg and then a .png if the jpg doesn't exist.

-projectName - The name of the project (should be same name as zip file - used as part of validation) startImage - The image name that is the start image when playback selected images - A list of ImageDetail objects that describe an image and its defined links (hotspots)
+startImage - The image name that is the start image when playback selected images - A list of ImageDetail objects that describe an image and its defined links (hotspots)